watsonwork/watsonwork-ticketmaster/README.md

 [![Build Status](https://travis-ci.org/watsonwork/watsonwork-ticketmaster.svg)](https://travis-ci.org/watsonwork/watsonwork-ticketmaster)

-A sample Watson work cognitive app that integrates with the Ticketmaster api's to illustrate action fulfillment flows.
+A sample Watson enabled cognitive app that integrates with the Ticketmaster api's to illustrate action fulfillment flows.
 You can find out more about this at http://developer.ticketmaster.com and details follow on how to register.